daytonaio/content/articles/20240910_Daytona_Project_Config.md

 ---

-With the `daytona project-config` command, you can add, view, update, list, set as default, or delete Project Configurations, giving you full control over the configuration and reuse of your Project setups across different Workspaces.
+`daytona project-config` command allows you to add, inspect, change, list, set as default, and delete Project Configurations, providing you complete control over the configuration and reuse of your Project configurations across many Workspaces.

 ## Step-by-Step Guide: Creating a New Project Config

-Let's dive into the actual process of creating a Project Config in Daytona.
-Here's how you can get started:
+To get started in actual process steps included:

-### 1. Add a New Project Config
+### No 1.
+Add a New Project Config

 Open your terminal and run the following command: